maxily1/ig_dontfollowback/README.md

 ```
 2. Wait a few seconds for the program to finish, and there will be a list of all of the people who don't follow back.
 3. That's it.

+# Common Issues and Troubleshooting:
+* Checkpoint required - This is mostly occuring due to 2FA in Instagram.
+In order to fix this issue, all you need is to find the Firefox window opened by Selenium, and confirm the login.

 ## NOTE: If you stalk in any errors, Please open an issue / contact me (https://github.com/maxily1)